Stackclash/5e-vault/6. Resources/5e Modules/The Siege Of Castle Rend/4 Part-3 The Ruins Of Castle Rend.md

 ## Castle Rend Event: Negotiating with Orcs

-When the PCs meet with [[5.
-Mechanics/Bestiary/Npc/Bonebreaker Dorokor (SAF).md\|Bonebreaker Dorokor]], she announces: "I am Bonebreaker Dorokor, Bloodchief of the White Tusk.
+When the PCs meet with [[4.
+World Almanac/NPCs/Bonebreaker Dorokor (SAF).md\|Bonebreaker Dorokor]], she announces: "I am Bonebreaker Dorokor, Bloodchief of the White Tusk.
 I hold [[5.
 Mechanics/Items/Wound (SAF).md\|Wound]].
 If you are servants of the human Saxton, you will die quickly and painfully."

 Facing an orc with two humans hostage, the heroes may just attack.
 Typical.
 But if they negotiate with her, she agrees to parley.
 She demands that the PCs set down their arms and join her at the table.
 She snarls at Edmund and Pinna to not speak out of turn, and the two meekly oblige.
 Edmund sits on Dorokor's left, Pinna sits on Edmund's left, and Oregg Steeltwister sits on Dorokor's right.